 While the results are encouraging, they are far from practical and major improvements are required.
 We have already outlined limitations with respect to the semantic matches between objects and actions, but a more honest answer is that the approach of this work is limited and but a first step in zero-shot action localization.

 Actions much more than objects and their spatial relation to objects.
 To take the next step in zero-shot action localization requires incorporating temporal knowledge, most notably a spatio-temporal awareness between objects and actors.
 Think about the object basketball for example.
 An actor dribbling and holding a ball are different actions, but employ the same objects.
 What differentiates them is their temporal footprint.
 Beyond spatio-temporal object-actor relations, this line of work can inherently not deal with actions that do not require objects, such as Running.
-Zero-shot localization of actions without objects requires spatio-temporal knowledge of the actors themselves.
+This requires spatio-temporal knowledge of the actors themselves.

 Baillargeon, Renée, and Su-hua Wang.
 "Event categorization in infancy."
 Trends in cognitive sciences 6.2 (2002): 85-93.

 Shipley, Thomas F., and Jeffrey M. Zacks.
 Understanding events: From perception to action.
 Oxford University Press (2008).

 Ren, Shaoqing, et al. "Faster r-cnn: Towards real-time object detection with region proposal networks."
 NIPS (2015).

 Mikolov, Tomas, et al. "Distributed representations of words and phrases and their compositionality."
 NIPS (2013).

 Mettes, Pascal, et al. "The imagenet shuffle: Reorganized pre-training for video event detection."
 ICMR (2016).